• Skip to primary navigation

 • Where to buy

-You can buy roasted barley tea in either whole roasted grain form or pre-ground into powder (and packed in a tea bag).
-However, it's really easy (and cheaper!) to roast the grains yourself and I'll detail how to in the recipe card below.
+You can buy this barley drink in 2 forms: unhulled barley (whole grain) or pre-ground into powder (packed in a tea bag).
+However, it's really easy (and cheaper) to roast the barley yourself and goes really well with Korean foods such as this Gimbap Sandwich!

-I make a lot of roasted barley tea so I've streamlined the process to make it as efficient as possible.
-Some recipes advise you to wash the barley grains then roast the grains to store --> to me, this is a waste of time, electricity and money!
-Do you know how much longer it'll take to roast the grains once they're wet?!
-However, dirt and dust on the grains are an issue, so washing is important: I advocate roasting and storing the grains, THEN washing the grains before you drink it (more on tea washing below).
+3. My recipe is faster and cheaper: I make this drink a lot so I've streamlined the process for efficiency.
+Some recipes advise you to wash the whole barley grains then roast the grains to store --> this is a waste of time, electricity and money!
+Do you know how much longer it'll take to roast the grains once they're wet?
+(However, dirt and dust on the grains are an issue, and I'll show you how to deal with that later.)

-However, ultimately, it really depends on how toasted your grains are- which varies from brand to brand- and your tastebuds.
-Instead of giving a prescriptive recipe, the quantities I specify are more of a guideline, and I include photos of this roasted barley tea to show you how concentrated it will be when you change the time/ ingredients ratio etc, so that you can adjust to your liking.
+4. It's flexible, not prescriptive: There are lots of different ways to brew boricha and mugicha out there.
+The amount of barley used and steeping time vary wildly.
+Ultimately, it really depends on how toasted your grains are- which varies from brand to brand- and your tastebuds.
+Instead of giving a prescriptive recipe, I show photos of how concentrated the tea will be when you change the time/ ingredients ratio etc. This way, you can adjust to your liking.

 2 cups of korean roasted barley tea steeped for different amount of time